 ► 5.2-litre twin-turbo V12

+The UK price has been confirmed at £247,500.
 Read on for the full story on the DBS Superleggera flagship supercar.

-It marks a resurrection of the DBS name - long a signifier of special, long-legged touring sports cars chez Aston Martin - and the Superleggera badge is one from the history books, too, signifying super-light weight.
+The Volante convertible unveiled in April 2019 joins the coupe above.
+The duo mark a resurrection of the DBS name - long a signifier of special, long-legged touring sports cars chez Aston Martin - and the Superleggera badge is one from the history books, too, signifying super-light weight.

 Read our guide to the 2018 Goodwood Festival of Speed here

 The Aston V12 engine